+\paragraph{Other categories.} \cite{malinin_predictive_2018, evidential_deep_learning} incorporate the likelihood that a test image is from the same distribution as the training images into the training and inference process. \cite{EDL_with_GANs} uses GANs to improve upon \cite{evidential_deep_learning}.
+A common feature of these methods is interpreting the softmax vector as the parameters of a Dirichlet distribution rather than a categorical distribution. \cite{pmlr-v119-joo20a} models uncertainty to specifically address noise and errors in ground-truth labels.

-Other approaches quantify \emph{aleatoric uncertainty}, or the variation of the output in response to specific variations of the input.
-For example, \cite{gast_lightweight_2018, kendall_what_2017} consider the effect on the output of (heteroscedastic) Gaussian noise in the input; \cite{loquercio_general_2020} combines \cite{gast_lightweight_2018} and \cite{mc_dropout} into a single system to measure both epistemic and aleatoric uncertainty.
-Related in spirit to our approach is \cite{CLUE}, which adds a layer of counterfactual questioning on top of a Bayesian neural network to quantify the sensitivity of uncertainty estimates to changes in the input.
+\paragraph{To the scene.} The counterfactual ideas we present in this work have appeared elsewhere, but have not been formalized. \cite{hendrycks_benchmarking_2018} and \cite{imagenetvidrobust} find that image classifiers are not able to correctly classify all the frames of short videos. \cite{wang_aleatoric_2019} use test-time data augmentation in the same way we do, except in the context of segmentation of medical images.
+Related in spirit to our approach is \cite{CLUE}, which adds a layer of counterfactual reasoning to quantify the sensitivity of uncertainty estimates to changes in the input.

-Calibration approaches ignore any distinction between epistemic and aleatoric uncertainty and focus on quantifying the value $P(\hat k = k| x, \hat \sigma)$, where $\hat \sigma$ is the predicted confidence.
-Common approaches involve scaling the softmax vector to match the empirical distribution \cite{guo_calibration_2017,deep_ensembles}.
-Bayesian approaches \cite{mc_dropout, ll_svi,bayesian_svi} can also be used to produce confidence values, as in \cite{ovadia_can_2019}.
-The most common metric is the Expected Calibration Error (ECE), or the average $L_1$ distance between the predicted confidence $\hat \sigma$ and the true accuracy of samples with the same, or similar, value of $\hat \sigma$, averaged over a test dataset of independent and identically distributed (i.i.d.) samples.
-See \cite{nixon_measuring_2019} for a detailed discussion of ECE and several variations.
-Another approach is based on conformal prediction \cite{angelopoulos_uncertainty_2020,barber_predictive_2021}, where one does not estimate uncertainty directly, but rather predict a set of answers $\mathcal C$ such that $P(k \in \mathcal C) \geq 1 - \sigma$, where $\sigma$ is a design parameter.
-The number of elements in the set $\mathcal C$ reflects the uncertainty of the network with respect to that particular input.

-Our work also relates to causality \cite{pearl2009causality} in a very generic sense, due to the counterfactual nature of the Wellington Posterior.
-However, our work is significantly different both in the methods and in the underlying philosophy, as we focus on inductive inference outside an established system of truth.